Corporate governance and directors' duties in Ireland: overview

 Converting from a limited to an unlimited company or a private to a public company or vice versa.

-Providing financial assistance in connection with the purchase of shares in the company or its holding companies.
+Providing financial assistance in connection with the acquisition of shares in the company or its holding companies.

 Entry into substantial property transactions with directors.

-The articles can specify additional matters that require shareholders' approval.
+The constitution can specify additional matters that require shareholders' approval.

 In addition, the Listing Rules and ESM Rules require listed companies to obtain the prior approval of its shareholders in respect of certain significant transactions.

 Subject to any restrictions in the constitution, the directors are generally entitled to delegate responsibility for specific issues to individual directors or committees of directors.
 However, this delegation does not relieve the directors from their own general duties to the company.
 In these circumstances, the directors continue to have a residual duty to ensure that the delegated powers are exercised by the relevant director or committee of directors competently and in the best interests of the company.

 Directors duties and liabilities

-Currently, directors' duties are contained in a range of statutes and common law.
-The Act brings existing common law fiduciary duties into statute but the many other statutory duties of directors will not be affected by the Act.
+Previously, directors' duties were contained in a range of statutes and common law.
+The Act codified directors' common law fiduciary duties but the many other statutory duties of directors have not been affected by the Act.
 A director's fiduciary duties under the Act include:

 The duty to avoid conflicts of interest.